Yesterday, the GIS Certification Institute (GISCI) announced their 5th Annual Map Contest for 2016 themed, A Visible Change.

 Bill A’Hearn from Glendale passed this along – now advertisements will be embedded in the physical world?
 Don’t know what a QR code is?
 You will recognize it immediately!

-My question after reading the article is: how will this company guarantee that the code will be […]
+My question after reading the article is: how will this company guarantee that the code will be loaded into Google or Bing […]

 NAIP 2010 aerial imagery services (web mapping services) are now offered by the California Department of Fish and Game (DFG).
 The services are public and can be used to easily view the statewide USDA NAIP 2010 1-meter resolution imagery that was flown last summer.